 Parties will ensure that prior to any sharing of Data, individual-level study data is removed of any personally identifying information.

-All data collected for this study will be used and analysed exclusively as per the objectives pertaining to the proposal submitted to the Health Ministry’s Screening Committee..
+All data collected for this study will be used and analysed exclusively as per the objectives pertaining to the proposal submitted to the Health Ministry’s Screening Committee.

+Parties will adhere to the publication policy outlined in the Protocol version V1.1.0 2024-03-28.
+Authorships will be determined following guidelines developed by the International Committee of Medical Journal Editors (ICJME).
+Publications will be reviewed and approved by all investigators and their institutions prior to release.

 The duly authorized Party representatives have executed this Agreement as of the date first set forth above.